jsiek/B522-PL-Foundations/lecture-notes-MiniML.lagda.md

 tyop-eq op-fun op-bool = no (λ ()) tyop-eq op-fun op-fun = yes refl

-open UnifyMM TyOp tyop-eq arity renaming (AST to Type; _⦅_⦆ to _❨_❩; subst to subst-ty; `_ to tyvar;
+open Unify TyOp tyop-eq arity
+  renaming (AST to Type; _⦅_⦆ to _❨_❩; subst to subst-ty; `_ to tyvar;
             subst-compose to subst-ty-compose)